tkamppi/slack-app-cloud-functions/README.md

 The Google Cloud function `slash_command` sends a short message to the user, and triggers a Slack dialog window:
 ![Dialog](images/slack-dialog.png)

-Once the user responds to the dialog, Slack sends a handled by the Cloud function under directory `dialog_submission`, which pushes the message containing the submission data and other data sent by Slack to into a topic on Google Cloud Pub/Sub.
+Once the user responds to the dialog, Slack sends a request to the Cloud function under directory `dialog_submission`, which pushes the message containing the submission data and other data sent by Slack to into a topic on Google Cloud Pub/Sub.

 ## Setup
 Prequisite: